TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 \includelineno SparseMatrixExample_forElements.cpp

-On the line 9, we allocate a lower triangular matrix byt setting the row capacities as `{1,2,3,4,5}`.
+On the line 9, we allocate a lower triangular matrix by setting the row capacities as `{1,2,3,4,5}`.
 On the line 11, we prepare lambda function `f` which we execute on the line 22 just by calling the method `forElements` (\ref TNL::Matrices::SparseMatrix::forElements).
 This method takes the range of matrix rows as the first two parameters and the lambda function as the last parameter.
 The lambda function receives parameters mentioned above (see the line 11).
 We first check if the matrix element coordinates (`rowIdx` and `localIdx`) points to an element lying before the matrix diagonal or on the diagonal (line 12).
 In case of the lower triangular matrix in our example, the local index is in fact the same as the column index

 \f[
 \left(